 ● Must include an itemized budget as a supplement to the Proposal (stipends funded at an hourly rate of $12/hr.)

-● Site Specific studies requiring travel need justification
+● Site Specific studies requiring travel need detailed justification ( mention tasks for dates and places)

 ● Travel may necessitate Per Diem pay at standard rates published by the federal government